ch007m/gpg-issue/README.md

 ### Export to a new .gnupg folder

-When we want to test the scenario to release a project (or sign the files) using a GPG Key with a Jenkins Job, then the process will certainly fail due to wrong format used o export the keys or bad configuration of the `GNUPGHOME` env variable resulting in several gpg-agent launched and pointing to your
+When we want to test the scenario to release a project (or sign the files) using a GPG Key with a Jenkins Job, then the process will certainly fail due to wrong format used to export the keys or bad configuration of the `GNUPGHOME` env variable resulting in several `gpg-agent` launched and pointing to your
 HOME gpg folder, and the one created by then jenkins job under the workspace.

 The instructions defined hereafter will help you to :